- Key Info

 The new SEN Code of Practice (2014) defines children as having special educational needs (SEN):

 A child or young person has SEN if they have a learning difficulty or disability which calls for special educational provision to be made for him or her.

 A child of compulsory school age or a young person has a learning difficulty or disability if he or she:

 The SEN Team and the Pupil and Family Support Team oversee the provisions and interventions we have in place for all our pupils at Haxby Road.
 Along with the Senior Leadership Team, they monitor the effectiveness of provision through observations and data analysis and provision will be adjusted as required to ensure pupils are fulfilling their full potential.
 Children will always be supported to engage in activities available to pupils who do not have SEN.

-Because we understand that Early Identification is key, we have a dedicated Early Years SEN worker (Karen Doyle) to work with staff to help identify children with any additional needs and advise on intervention as this early stage.
+Because we understand that Early Identification is key, we have a dedicated Early Years SEN worker (Caroline Wilkinson) to work with staff to help identify children with any additional needs and advise on intervention as this early stage.
 This is done in liaison with the SEN team.

 We work closely with individuals and other agencies to help us identify the right support for each child, including:

 6.28 Children and young people with speech, language and communication needs (SLCN) have difficulty in communicating with others.
 This may be because they have difficulty saying what they want to, understanding what is being said to them or they do not understand or use social rules of communication.
 The profile for every child with SLCN is different and their needs may change over time.
 They may have difficulty with one, some or all of the different aspects of speech, language or social communication at different times of their lives.